 For new sod, it’s a good idea to refrain from any mowing for about two weeks.

 The average lawn needs around 1 inch of rainfall every week to keep its thickness and lush appeal.
 This number also includes the supplemental precipitation that you provide through irrigation.

 It’s important to note that water will move much more quickly into soils that are sandy and will go much deeper compared to soaking into clay.

-Using the proper techniques or an Architect Company in Broken Arrow for the maintenance of your lawn is the best way to keep your lawn healthy.
+Using the proper techniques for the maintenance of your lawn is the best way to keep your lawn healthy.
 Some of these techniques include:

 Early Morning Waterings — Watering your lawn between 4 am and 10 am whenever you can reduce loss to evaporation and wind.
 This allows the moisture to soak deeply into the ground before the light from the sun starts to heat your soil.